Certified Escort Driver

 OVERVIEW OF ARIZONA LAW

 Every person operating an escort vehicle (pilot car) must be trained and certified in safety best practices for escorting over-dimensional loads.
-The training curriculum involves two requirements: the Pilot Car Escort Best Practices Guidelines developed cooperatively by the Federal Motor Carrier Safety Administration (FMCSA), the Commercial Vehicle Safety Alliance (CVSA) and the Specialized Carriers & Rigging Association (SC&RA); and a minimum of four (4) hours of traffic control/flagger training based on the National Safety Council's flagger training program.
+The training curriculum involves the Pilot Car Escort Best Practices Guidelines developed cooperatively by the Federal Motor Carrier Safety Administration (FMCSA), the Commercial Vehicle Safety Alliance (CVSA) and the Specialized Carriers & Rigging Association (SC&RA).
 Escort vehicle operators who do not possess a valid Arizona Escort Vehicle Operator certificate, or a valid certificate from any of the other nine states (listed below) that require certification may be cited and the load they are escorting placed out of service.
+For more information regarding rules and regulations of Overdimensional Permits see Arizona Administrative Code Title 17.
+Transportation Chapter 6.

 ARIZONA TRUCKING ASSOCIATION IS AUTHORIZED TRAINING ENTITY